benoitchamot/MovieNerd/README.md

 - The same goes for the movies budget and gross revenue and these data should be validated with alternate sources

 ## Future work
+- Better normalisation and structure for the tables in the database, make better use of foreign keys instead of repeating data